hreluz/minesweeper/api/readme.md

 You will just have to send us your X and Y coordinate selected, and of course the token in the header, because we are not wizards, at least not now .

 So in the header you will send the token, like this
-token: "here goes your token"
+token-game: "here goes your token"

 We know sometimes some developer are lazy, so you can send the token in the content too, we will do that work for you, no worries